 Classification is a robust area of ongoing machine learning research and innovation.
 Significant academic and commercial effort has been invested in developing a diverse selection of classifier algorithms optimized for different types of classification problems.
 Numerous robust classifier methods have been developed and many are available through open source libraries, for example Python classifiers from Pypi.org.

 Classifier algorithms are trained using labeled data as inputs.
 Training a classifier typically requires a significantly large set of labeled training data in order to achieve an acceptable level of precision.
-The C3 AI Suite provides extensive capabilities to simplify and accelerate classifier training and to test, tune, and validate classifier performance.
-Using C3 AI Suite’s powerful machine learning pipelines functionality, developers can rapidly and easily build sophisticated AI applications that employ a number of machine learning algorithms, including multiple classifiers, with far less code and complexity than other approaches.
+The C3 AI Platform provides extensive capabilities to simplify and accelerate classifier training and to test, tune, and validate classifier performance.
+Using C3 AI Platform’s powerful machine learning pipelines functionality, developers can rapidly and easily build sophisticated AI applications that employ a number of machine learning algorithms, including multiple classifiers, with far less code and complexity than other approaches.